George Nugent (footballer): Tranmere Rovers

-Witton Albion
+Non-League

 After his release he joined Witton Albion in July 2021.

-Loan to Prescot Cables

 In November he joined Prescot Cables on loan.

+In January 2025, Nugent joined Cymru North club Colwyn Bay.
+He departed from the club at the end of the season.

 Personal life

 Nugent's brother, Ollie, is also a footballer, and represented Great Britain at the 2016 Summer Paralympics.